 Key assumptions used in management's assessment of the carrying amount of other intangible assets includes the expected growth rates, estimates of future financial performance, market conditions, capital expenditure and discount rates, among others.
-Consequent to such impairment assessment, the Company has recorded an impairment charge of ₹ 71,770 lacs against Trademark/ Brand.
+Consequent to such impairment assessment, the Company has recorded an impairment charge of Rs.
+11,055 lacs (previous year Rs.
+71,770 lacs), Rs.
+49,785 lacs (previous year Rs.
+Nil), Rs.
+2,185 lacs (previous year Rs.
+Nil) and Rs.
+614 lacs (previous year Rs.
+Nil) in the value of trademark/brand, customer and distributor relationship, plant and equipment and consumer premises equipment respectively.

-Considering the materiality of the amounts involved and significant degree of judgement and subjectivity involved in the estimates and assumptions used in determining the cash flows used in the impairment evaluation, we have determined impairment of such other intangible assets arising from the business combination as a key audit
+Considering the materiality of the amounts involved and significant degree of judgement and subjectivity involved in the estimates and assumptions used in determining the cash flows used in the impairment evaluation, we have determined impairment of such other intangible assets and property, plant and equipment arising from the business combination as a key audit matter.